SNDL Inc. (NASDAQ:SNDL) stock crossing the finish line today

 Sponsored

-Further, it is important to consider SNDL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.07.SNDL’s price to book ratio for the most recent quarter was 0.34, resulting in an 1.60 price to cash per share for the period.
+Further, it is important to consider SNDL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.01.SNDL’s price to book ratio for the most recent quarter was 0.31, resulting in an 1.51 price to cash per share for the period.

 How does SNDL Inc. (SNDL) stock rate among analysts?
 Buy, sell, or hold?